The Theron Rockwell Field and the John Addison Porter prize competitions are open to all students currently enrolled in Yale University for a degree.

 Delivery for electronic submissions:

 Send via email to firstname.lastname@example.org.
+Files should be in pdfs.
 Files too large to be emailed may be sent via the University’s File Transfer Service or the Box at Yale program by including “shared” or “public” links in the body of an email to the Porter and Field Prizes email account.

-- Entries should be accompanied by a separate one-page summary, written in non-technical language for an intelligent but non-expert reader.
+- Entries should be accompanied by a separate one-page summary, both in your hard copy and electronic submission, written in non-technical language for an intelligent but non-expert reader.
+(The application form need not be bound with the hard copy of the entry.)

-- An optional letter supporting the submission may be sent, as appropriate, by a faculty advisor, director of undergraduate studies, director of graduate studies, chair of department.
+- One optional letter supporting the submission may be sent, as appropriate, by a faculty advisor, director of undergraduate studies, director of graduate studies, or chair of department.
 Students are responsible for soliciting the letter.
 Supporters should write an email to the judges at email@example.com

 - Works submitted in a language other than English must be accompanied by an English-language translation.

-- If you would like your submission returned after the competition, attach to your application a stamped, self-addressed envelope, with postage appropriate to the size and weight of your submission.
+- If you would like your submission returned by mail after the competition, attach to your application a stamped, self-addressed envelope, with postage appropriate to the size and weight of your submission.